theblackjabgroup/Product-Badges-DEV/README.md

+Do not configure environment variables for the first time Once the deployment gets successful then configure environment variables SHOPIFY_API_KEY, SHOPIFY_API_SECRET, SCOPES, SHOPIFY_APP_URL

+for first time deployment keep host blank and give any url for shopify app url and keep secret key etc

-Do not configure environment variables for the first time Once the deployment gets successful then configure environment variables SHOPIFY_API_KEY, SHOPIFY_API_SECRET, SCOPES, SHOPIFY_APP_URL Once the deployment gets successful you will get a app URL from digitalocean put that URL against SHOPIFY_APP_URL And update the app URL in partners dashboard also
+Once the deployment gets successful you will get a app URL from digitalocean put that URL against SHOPIFY_APP_URL And update the app URL in partners dashboard also
 Then do npm run deploy if extension is not working on shopify site